lutsen/lagan/README.md

 The "magic" of Lagan is in the Lagan models, located in the *models/lagan* directory.
 Each type of content has it's own model.
 I added two example models, *Hoverkraft.php* and *Crew.php*.

 All content models extend the *Lagan.php* class.
 Each model has a type, description and properties.
 These are defined in the `__construct` function of the model.
-Optional are the validation rules (also defined in `__construct`), and property methods.
+The validation rules are optional (also defined in `__construct`).

 ### Type ###